Home » Recipe Index » Desserts

 Place 4-6 chocolate chips in each cookie and allow them to melt.

-STEP SIX: Use a butter knife to gently spread the chocolate so that it fills the well.
-Top with the toffee bits, then transfer to a wire rack to cool.
+STEP SIX: Use a butter knife to gently spread the chocolate so that it fills the well and is completely melted.
+Top with the toffee bits, then transfer them to a wire cooling rack.
 Enjoy!

 Toffee bits being placed in the middle of the chocolate toffee cookies